Master Class DRAWING DOWN THE MOON: The Crossroads of Surrealism, Magical Practice and Material Form by Emily Hunt

 The Magical Object: Drawing with Metal Clay & Creating Collage from forgotten books

 Each morning begins with a presentation on an esoteric theme paired to the day’s practice.
 The first session will explore the concept of magical objects, drawing on historical and contemporary examples.
-We will examine how to imbue objects with resonance or theatricality and discuss Erik Davis’ concept of ‘eerie animation’.
-The construction of talismans and amulets will also be covered, with reference to historical examples of European witchcraft tools.
+The work of Betty Saar, Gertrude Abercrombie, Monica Sjöö and magical objects such as Bellarmine Jugs will be discussed.

 The practical course will build on the invented symbols or asemic language developed the previous day.
 Participants will use a letter or symbol as the basis for creating a metal clay jewelry piece.
 Instruction will be provided on working with this unique clay to produce a wearable artwork.